The hidden risk of diversity training, and what you should do about it.

 The differentiating factor comes down to how well the teams are managed.
 Diversity leads to better outcomes precisely because the individuals on the team bring with them a greater variety of ideas, perspectives, and values.
 When not managed well, this variety can increase opportunities for conflict, competitiveness, and mistrust, resulting in poorer performance than you’d get with homogenous teams.
 When managed well, however, this variety is a valuable asset, increasing the number and innovativeness of ideas, improving the quality of group decisions, and giving team members a deeper sense of belonging and purpose.

 This is an important message for team leaders: Adding diversity increases the potential for success as well as the potential for failure.
 Which one you end up with depends on how well leaders both model and manage the team’s workflow, decision making strategies, and style of interaction.
 Companies who simply hire a diverse workforce and let them go may be unknowingly setting themselves up for a chaotic culture, poor retention, and poor company performance.
-To reap the full benefit of their DEI initiatives both in terms of culture and company performance, leaders must invest in training that guides leaders and managers as they adjust to the needs of a more complex workforce.
+To reap the full benefit of their DEI initiatives both in terms of culture and company performance, leaders must invest in diversity training that guides leaders and managers as they adjust to the needs of a more complex workforce.

 Laurel Newman, is a behavioral scientist who specializes in creating interventions that help companies to improve the experiences and change the behaviors of their customers and employees.
 Her experience as a Psychology Professor turned Organizational Applied Behavioral Scientist provides her unique insight into the variety of forces that impact people’s thoughts, feelings, and behavior.